COLT MA Graduate Essay Presentations Spring 2025. left to right; Umer Al Dulaimi, Anh Do, Reuben Slade, Ínci Çetin.

 COLT 110: Supervised Undergraduate teaching in Comparative Literature:

 Teaching in COLT and other literature/language undergraduate courses under the supervision of a faculty member.
 Normally students enrolled in this course teach alongside faculty and/or lead discussion sections.
-This course is open only to COLT MA students and required by all students except if a student is working for the Max Kade center.
+This course is open only to COLT MA students and required by all students except if a student is working for the Max Kade center as an exchange student from Berlin.